yihuacheng/GazeTR/README.md

 # GazeTR
 We are sorting out the codes and models.

-We will release them before june 06.
+We will release them before June 06.

 ## Links to gaze estimation codes.